 I spent a lot of time working with different tools to generate PDF files, mainly invoices and reports.
 Some of these documents were really sophisticated, including multi-page tables, colorful charts, headers and footers.
 I tried generating documents by hand and converting HTML to PDF, or even LaTeX to PDF.

 I know how hard it is to choose between a multitude of libraries and tools, especially when we need to do a non-trivial job.
 There is no silver bullet; some tools are better for certain jobs and not so good for other jobs.
-I will try to sum up what I’ve learned through the years.

 Two ways of creating a PDF file